 will limit the potential, inclusiveness and success of the project goals in the Indian Ocean islands.

 Benefits of increased support and access to climate services, in tandem with awareness-raising and capacity-building, may accrue to better-off households or more mainstream groups that are able to capitalise on new opportunities and respond better to changes implemented through the project.
-A ‘gender lens’, thus, is both necessary and relevant for the project to maximise its outcomes, particularly creating hydro-meteorological, EWS and CS capacities for observation of weather phenomena and climate change impacts for vulnerable sectors; and, ensuring preparedness against natural and climate-induced hazards, disasters and weather variations that cannot be avoided. and establishing institutional structures and broad-based political and socioeconomic frameworks to mobilise medium- and long-term climate change adaptation action as well as regional cooperation.
+A ‘gender lens’, thus, is both necessary and relevant for the project to maximise its outcomes, particularly creating hydro-meteorological, EWS and CS capacities for observation of weather phenomena and climate change impacts for vulnerable sectors; and, ensuring preparedness against natural and climate-induced hazards, disasters and weather variations that cannot be avoided.
+This gender-responsive approach is also crucial for establishing institutional structures and broad-based political and socioeconomic frameworks to mobilise medium- and long-term climate change adaptation action as well as regional cooperation.

-To elucidate, employing a gender mainstreaming perspective will highlight and amend persistent inequalities and unequal access, which often result in specific and entrenched vulnerabilities in the region – which can be defined a set of general characteristics that impair the ability of a social group to cope with, respond effectively to, and adapt to external shocks, including climate change, natural hazards, and disasters.
+To elucidate, employing a gender mainstreaming perspective will highlight and amend persistent inequalities and unequal access, which often result in specific and entrenched vulnerabilities in the region – which can be defined a set of general characteristics that impair the ability of a social group to cope with, respond effectively to, and adapt to external shocks, including those emerging from climate change, natural hazards, and disasters.

 These vulnerabilities (such as: economic status and political access; performance on health, education and livelihood indicators; access to productive assets, information networks, skills; among others) need addressing through a range of climate adaptation activities, as they act as impediments for coping capacities against climate risks and impacts.

-Further, these vulnerabilities, when compounded or individually, can reverse the progress achieved in securing household economic stability (with spillover effects on food, energy and water security) and managing community, resource and social strife.
-They can also reverse advances made on developmental goals and social change, particularly in the contexts of both LDCs and SIDSs.
+Further, these vulnerabilities, whether compounded or individual, can reverse the progress achieved in securing household economic stability (with spillover effects on food, energy and water security) and managing community, resource and social strife.
+They can also reverse advances made on developmental goals and social change, particularly in the precarious contexts of both LDCs and SIDSs.

 On the other hand, gender mainstreaming through the Gender and Development (GAD) approach (as adopted by the project) will also recognise the role marginalised and vulnerable groups can play, and not simply stylise them a priori as ‘victims’.
 With an inclusive project design, they are often able to contribute traditional and artisanal knowledge of coping and improvising strategies, which can either be strengthened and mainstreamed as well as used as a basis for further capacity development.